gem-pasteur/macsyfinder/doc/source/user_guide/big_data.rst

 ---------------

 The time limiting part are HMMER (search genes).
+If you want to deal with a large data

+* a collection of file containing replicons (each file must contains one replicon)
-If you want to deal with a large gembase file (with a lot of replicons, from ten to more than thousand), we provide a workflow to parallelize the execution by the data.
+* or a gembase file (with a lot of replicons, from ten to more than thousand)

+we provide a workflow to parallelize the execution by the data.
 This mean that

     #.
-We split the data input into chunks containing one replicon each.
+We split the data input into chunks containing one replicon each (for *gembase* input file).
     #.
 Then execute MacSyFinder in parallel on each replicon (the number of parallel tasks can be limited)
     #.
 Then aggregate the results in one global summary.

+.. digraph:: parallel_macsyfinder_gembase
+    :caption: Diagram of the parallel_macsyfinder workflow on gembase input

+    "gembase input" -> "MSF on replicon 1";
+    "gembase input" -> "MSF on replicon 2";
+    "gembase input" -> "MSF on replicon 3";
+    "gembase input" -> "MSF on replicon n";
+    "MSF on replicon 1" -> "merge results";
+    "MSF on replicon 2" -> "merge results";
+    "MSF on replicon 3" -> "merge results";
+    "MSF on replicon n" -> "merge results";

-.. digraph:: parallel_macsyfinder
+.. digraph:: parallel_macsyfinder_gembase
-    :caption: Diagram of the parallel_macsyfinder workflow
+    :caption: Diagram of the parallel_macsyfinder workflow on ordered or unordered replicon

-    "split input" -> "MSF on replicon 1";
+    "file 1 input" -> "MSF on replicon 1";
-    "split input" -> "MSF on replicon 2";
+    "file 2 input" -> "MSF on replicon 2";
-    "split input" -> "MSF on replicon 3";
+    "file 3 input" -> "MSF on replicon 3";
-    "split input" -> "MSF on replicon n";
+    "file 4 input" -> "MSF on replicon n";
     "MSF on replicon 1" -> "merge results";
     "MSF on replicon 2" -> "merge results";
     "MSF on replicon 3" -> "merge results";